Care of Baby Rabbits:

 12 day old kits in nest box

-It's not that the nest needs to be sterile, because the kits gain their gut bacteria from the mother's feces.
+It's not that the nest needs to be sterile, because the kits gain their gut bacteria from the mother's cecotropes, and sometimes from the feces as well.
 But you don't want the nest to get damp with urine or excessively dirty.

 Usually the doe stays out of the nest except for the 5-10 minutes it might take her to feed her babies.
 But some does like to lounge in the nest all day.
 That's when she may just pee and poop in the nest box.